JorgeMiguelGomes/GITHUBIO/index.md

 Passioante about open data, open source, civil society empowerment through techology, OSINT, data exploration and visualization.

+*“What whiskey will not cure, there is no cure for.” – Irish proverb*

 [VOST Portugal](https://twitter.com/vostpt)'s national coordinator